osrn/lazy-ledger/README.md

 Payment plans follows a milestone principle: higher index properties override the lower ones, where an effective plan is produced against the height and timestamp for a given forged block.
 There is no in built plan sorting, thus **_linear scheduling is your responsibility_**.

-> You should always take your plans' payment schedule into consideration should you ever need to execute `solar snapshot:truncate|rollback` on your relay independent of the rest of the network; as this will revert the plugin database to rollback height after relay restarts, erasing any subsequent payment records.
+> :warning: You should always take your plans' payment schedule into consideration should you ever need to execute `solar snapshot:truncate|rollback` on your relay independent of the rest of the network; as this will revert the plugin database to rollback height after relay restarts, erasing any subsequent payment records.
 This may lead to duplicate payments for previously distributed rewards unless the whole network had rolled back.
 Making a database backup in advance and setting the base plan height to first unpaid allocation's forged block is a recommended practice before any such destructive operation.

 ### Sample configuration > app.json
 ```json